bskinn/tempvars/README.rst

 that match the criteria passed to ``TempVars`` are removed from the namespace upon exiting.
-For convenience, all variables that were removed from the namespace at both entry and exit are stored for later reference (see example code below).
+For convenience, all variables that were removed from the namespace at both entry and exit are stored with their values for later reference (see example code below).

 **NOTE:** Due to the way Python handles non-global variable scopes, ``TempVars`` can only be used at the global scope. *Any attempt